 As mentioned above those who are born with lesser blood towards intestines are more prone to this disease, however even wrong eating habits can also create/trigger this disease.
 So all those foods that are bitter meaning vasodilating (meaning those which dilate our blood vessels thereby taking more blood towards lower body) if taken along with pungent/spicy/sour foods will take more of heat towards the lower body apart from reducing blood towards the upper body (including brain) and thus trigger this disease.
-As such lesser blood towards brain due to these foods will make the it hyperactive (meaning oversensitive, stressed out, short on temper) leading to an increase in overall pitta since hyperactive brain will not allow any organ of the body to rest, thus leading to even more inflammation in the body including intestine.
+As such lesser blood towards brain due to these foods will make the it hyperactive (meaning oversensitive, stressed out, short on temper) leading to an increase in overall pitta since hyperactive brain (which means aggravated prana vata) will not allow any organ of the body to rest, thus leading to even more inflammation in the body including intestine.
 Here are some of the foods belonging to this category of strong vasodilators/bitter:-

 - garlic/onion (being bitter) especially if they are consumed with hot and spicy (meaning pungent) foods like chillies, hing ( asafoetida ), ginger.

 - all types of tea/coffee as they are bitter and highly pungent.

 - chocolates in all forms (bitter and pungent)

 Other factors that contribute/trigger this disease are:-

 (a) Consumption of partially cooked pulses/lentils and their sprouts especially those which are difficult to digest like kidney beans, chickpeas etc. as their incomplete digestion leads to production of toxins leading to obstructed/poor blood circulation.

 (b) sedentary lifestyle further aggravates this problem since low pitta due to such lifestyle again increases toxins in the blood due to improper digestion of food especially difficult to digest foods as mentioned above.